Marian University (Wisconsin): Publications

 45 South is Marian University's literary magazine.
 The Sabre is its online newspaper.

 Athletics

-Marian University's athletic teams' nickname is the Sabres.
+Marian University's athletic team's nickname is the Sabres.
 Its colors are blue and white.

-Students participate in sports at the NCAA Division III level in women's basketball, golf, hockey, soccer, softball, tennis, and volleyball, and men's baseball, basketball, golf, hockey, soccer, men's volleyball, tennis and lacrosse.
+Students participate in sports at the NCAA Division III level in women's basketball, golf, hockey, soccer, softball, tennis, and volleyball, and men's baseball, basketball, golf, hockey, soccer, men's volleyball, tennis, and lacrosse.
 Teams have held membership in the Northern Athletics Collegiate Conference since 2006, after holding membership in the Lake Michigan Conference from 1974 to 2006.

 Marian University's men's hockey team participates in the Northern Collegiate Hockey Association.
 Women's hockey is a member of the Northern Collegiate Hockey Association, and the men's volleyball team competes in the Midwest Collegiate Volleyball League.
 Since starting an intercollegiate athletic program in 1972, the Sabres have won 62 conference titles.
 Since joining the NCAA in 1997, seven different programs have competed in the NCAA Division III National Tournament.

+Marian University plays its home baseball games at Herr-Baker Field, which has also been the home of the Fond du Lac Dock Spiders since 2017.
+The Dock Spiders play collegiate summer baseball in the Northwoods League.